Skip to content

 relationship_preservation0.3Extra weight for connected memories

-min_cluster_size3Minimum memories per cluster
+min_cluster_size5Minimum memories per cluster to create MetaMemory

 similarity_threshold0.75Cosine similarity for clustering

-archive_threshold0.2Archive below this relevance
+archive_threshold0.0Archive below this relevance (disabled by default)

-delete_threshold0.05Delete below this relevance
+delete_threshold0.0Delete below this relevance (disabled by default)

 The ConsolidationScheduler manages when each consolidation task runs based on configured intervals.